 Do you think diamonds are jewels?

-There are many gemstones on Earth that were formed over tens of thousands or even hundreds of millions of years.
-Diamonds are just one of those gemstones.
+There are many gemstones on Earth that have been formed over tens of thousands, even hundreds of millions of years.
+Diamonds are one of those gemstones.

-Colored stones have been used for various purposes since ancient times, as amulets, symbols of power, and as women's ornaments.
+Colored stones have been used for a variety of purposes since ancient times, such as talismans, symbols of power, and women's ornaments.
 They come in many colors, including red, blue, and green, and are colorful and mysterious.
-Colored stones never cease to fascinate people's hearts.
+Colored stones never cease to fascinate people.

 In fact, there are no clear grades for colored stones.
-For example, on the market, some sapphires are more highly rated for their darker color, while some customers prefer sapphires with lighter colors.
-Colored stones that are highly rated on the market may not necessarily suit your taste, so we recommend that you see them with your own eyes as much as possible before purchasing.Generally speaking, stones with a deep, vivid color and few inclusions tend to be valued highly, but this is not always the case.
+For example, while some sapphires are more highly valued in the market for their darker color, there are also customers who prefer sapphires with lighter colors.
+Colored stones that are highly valued in the market may not necessarily suit your preferences, so we recommend that you see them with your own eyes as much as possible before purchasing.Generally, stones with a deep, vivid color and few inclusions tend to be valued highly, but this is not always the case.
 This is where it gets more complex than diamonds!

-However, it is good to have this knowledge, so I will summarize the general evaluation here.
-Please use it as a reference.
+However, it is good to have some knowledge, so here we will roughly summarize the general evaluations.
+Please use it as reference.

-At Houjudo, we evaluate colored stones based on the following criteria.
+At Hojudo, we evaluate colored stones based on the following criteria.

-Also, to help you understand the quality as much as possible even on our online shop, we have posted this item chart on the colored stone loose product page on the Hojudo website, so please check it out as well.
+In order to help you understand the quality as much as possible even in our online shop, we have posted this item chart on the colored stone loose product page on the Hojudo website, so please check it out as well.

 1. Vividness